oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 The checkpoint is just a signal sent to the program specified with the oarsub_ command.

-If the user uses "-k" option then Sarko_ will ask the OAR Perl script running on the first node to send the signal to the process (SIGUSR2 or the one specified with "--signal").
+If the user uses "--checkpoint" option then Sarko_ will ask the OAR Perl script running on the first node to send the signal to the process (SIGUSR2 or the one specified with "--signal").